Unraveling Syntax: Language Modeling and the Substructure of Grammars: Preliminaries and Definitions

-\end{definition} An outer subgrammar captures the notion of a subset of the \emph{language} generated by a PCFG obtained by keeping a subset of expansions of various non-terminals (starting from $S$).
+\end{definition} An outer subgrammar captures the notion of a subset of the \emph{language} generated by a PCFG obtained by keeping a subset of expansions of some non-terminals (including $S$).
 Every string generated by an outer subgrammar is a valid string of the supergrammar.
-An outer subgrammar more closely corresponds to the notion of a ``simple" version of a language-- for instance, how children produce language during acquisition, whereas inner subgrammars are the inherent \emph{compositional} substructures of a CFG.
+An outer subgrammar more closely corresponds to the notion of a ``simple" version of a language, whereas inner subgrammars are the inherent \emph{compositional} substructures of a CFG.